 Attributed sales metrics

 Attributed sales metrics measure the impact of a product as a lead generator.
 These metrics indicate whether the ad that featured the product results in sales of the product itself and/or leads to sales of other products.
 These metrics are calculated for all orders that are attributed to a click on an ad for a specific product.
 You can see these metrics in the Product groups page, Ad groups page, Campaigns page, and the Report Editor.
 These metrics include the following:

-- Revenue: Total amount of income from all transactions that are attributed to clicks on an ad.
-Revenue is calculated as the sum of the price of all items in a cart minus any discount specified at the order level.
+- Revenue: Total income from all transactions that are attributed to clicks on an ad.
+Revenue is calculated as the sum of the prices of all items in a cart minus any discount specified at the order level.

 - Cost of goods sold (COGS): The total amount of business costs that are attributed to a certain product.
 This metric is only available if you provide the cost of goods sold (COGS).

 - Gross profit: Total amount of profit from all transactions that are attributed to clicks on an ad.
 This metric is calculated as the difference between the revenue and the cost of goods sold.
-This metric is only available if you provide the cost of goods sold (COGS).
+This metric is defined only for products that have the cost of goods sold (COGS).

 - Average cart size: The average number of products in the order cart.
 This metric is calculated by taking the sum quantity of items in a cart and dividing it by the number of orders.

-Offer-level sales metrics measure the actual products sold in orders.
+Actual sales metrics measure the actual products sold in orders.
 They can help you understand what people buy when they click on an ad.
 You can see these metrics in the Report Editor.
 In addition to all the metrics above, these metrics are available:

-- Product revenue: The total amount of income from a product.
+- Revenue: The total amount of revenue from a product.

 Cross-device conversions support

-To offer a more complete report of cart reporting metrics, Google takes into account cross-device conversions.
+To provide more complete reporting of metrics that use cart data, Google takes into account cross-device conversions.
 We use models based on aggregated and anonymous data from users who have previously signed into Google services.
-These models predict cross-device conversions that Google is unable to observe directly to metrics that use cart data.
+These models assign cross-device conversions that Google is unable to observe directly to metrics that use cart data.
 This approach allows us to provide reporting on cross-device behavior that combines observed and modeled conversions without compromising user privacy.